mattwind/cluster/README.md

 # Automate parallel nodes

 My notes on setting up a network with ansible for parallel computing.
-I use Debian locally and setup a bunch of Centos 7.5 base nodes.
+I use Debian locally and setup a bunch of Centos 7.5 nodes.

 ## SSH Key